HEALTHY LIVING TIPS: HEALTHY EATING AT WORK

 Did you know that foods such as fresh fruit, whole grain cereals and dried fruit and nut mixes can give you a boost of energy when you need it most?
 By snacking at regular intervals throughout the day, you can keep your blood at a good level.

 In a meeting skip the cookies and pastries and try a vegetable platter.

 Make your own lunch

 Control the portion size, as well as the fat and sodium content of the meal.
-This way you'll also be less tempted to wander to the cafeteria or vending machine.
-Set a goal to pack at least two servings of vegetables with your healthy lunch, include a fruit and keep in mind that whole-wheat and low GI bread is the healthier option.
-Be sure to take a look at Flora’s variety of tasty and healthy recipes.
+This way you’ll also be less tempted to wander to the cafeteria or vending machine.
+Set a goal to pack at least two servings of vegetables with your healthy lunch, include a fruit.
+Keep in mind that whole-wheat and low GI bread as well as light margarine are the healthier option.
+Be sure to take a look at Flora’s variety of tasty recipes.

 Host heart-healthy meetings